 The hasAccessToWebResource() method determines if the caller has access to the specified web resource for the specified HTTP methods, as determined by the security constraints configured for the application.
-See section 13.8 of [SERVLET60] for a description of web application security constraints.
+See section 13.8 of [SERVLET61] for a description of web application security constraints.
+If no HTTP methods are specified in the call the semantics are to make the determination for all supported HTTP methods.